Skelly0/Publicia/documentation/Publicia Documentation.md

 - **Claude 3.5 Haiku**: Fast responses with image capabilities
 - **Claude 3.5 Sonnet**: Advanced capabilities, more creative than 3.7 Sonnet (admin-only)
 - **Claude 3.7 Sonnet**: Most advanced capabilities (admin-only)
+- **Wayfarer 70B**: Optimized for narrative-driven roleplay with realistic stakes and conflicts
+- **Anubis Pro 105B**: Enhanced emotional intelligence and prompt adherence
 - **Testing Model**: Experimental models for testing

-The bot will automatically fall back to available models if your preferred model fails.
+The bot will automatically fall back to available models if your preferred model fails, and includes an automatic retry system when models return blank or extremely short responses.

 ### Document Organization Tips